ga-wdi-boston/rails-activerecord-one-to-many/README.md

 * Look at the Seed model in the rails console.
 It has a foreign key __album_id__.

-We would like methods, getter/setter, on the Song model to return the Album that the song belongs to.
+We would like to have some methods (getters and setters) on the Song model to return the Album that the song belongs to.
 Rather than write it ourselve we can use the Rails __belongs_to__.

-Look at the Rails guide for [belongs_to](http://guides.rubyonrails.org/association_basics.html#the-belongs-to-association).
-And the Rails docs for [belongs_to](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-belongs_to)
+Look at the Rails guide for [belongs_to](http://guides.rubyonrails.org/association_basics.html#the-belongs-to-association) and the Rails docs for [belongs_to](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-belongs_to).

 * Add belongs_to to the Song model.